I got a question today: What is the authority for using "slight"

 supply the screw thread set plug gage or purchase one with the screw

-thread ring gauges.
-Good: Take existing screw thread ring gages and have them
+2. Best: Take existing screw thread ring gages and have them

 set on the same screw thread set plug gauge by the same person,